-To receive credit for IDRL 308, you must complete four online quizzes and two written assignments, write a final examination, achieve a minimum grade of D (50%) or better on the final examination, and obtain an overall grade of at least“D” (50 percent) on the entire course.
+To receive credit for IDRL 308, you must complete two online quizzes and two written assignments, write a final examination, achieve a minimum grade of D (50%) or better on the final examination, and obtain an overall grade of at least “D” (50 percent) on the entire course.
 The weighting of the composite course grade is as follows:

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Foster, J., & Barnetson, B. (2016).
 Health and safety in Canadian workplaces.
 Edmonton, AB: Athabasca University Press. (online PDF)

 All other materials are also available to students online; including a study guide.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.

 Full information for the Challenge for Credit can be found in the Undergraduate Calendar.